joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/03/14/theater/man-cave-review.html?searchResultPosition=5

 **Fox News correspondent Benjamin Hall has been injured in Ukraine.**\
-`Mr. Hall has been a longtime war correspondent who joined the network in 2015.`\
+`Mr. Hall is a longtime war correspondent who joined the network in 2015.`\
 https://nytimes.com/2022/03/14/technology/ukraine-fox-news-benjamin.html?searchResultPosition=6

 **A New York City Childhood Leads to Anxiety and Jokes in ‘What’s So Funny?’**\